Course Descriptions: Psy.D. in Clinical Psychology with Emphasis in Depth Psychology

 The Practicum Seminars prepare students for applied clinical work in practicum and internship sites.
 Practicum Seminars offer students a forum to integrate academic coursework with the clinical experiences from their practicum sites.
 Practicum Seminars also serve as a place for students to be mentored into the profession by the Clinical Psychology Faculty in order to develop a strong professional identity as a clinical psychologist with a depth specialty.

 During the first year Practicum Seminars focus on professional development in preparation for a diagnostic practicum.
 During the first year students begin the process of developing an identity as a professional psychologist with a depth psychology specialty.
 The second year focus is on diagnostics and preparation for psychotherapeutic practicum.
 Second year seminars are designed to offer students a forum by which to integrate diagnostic experiences of their practicum sites with their academic coursework.
 The third year focus is on the practice of psychotherapy, particularly from a depth psychological perspective.
 Third year seminars are designed to offer students a forum by which to integrate psychotherapeutic experiences of practicum sites with academic coursework.
-During fourth year students may participate in advanced clinical certificate programs, designed to advance their clinical skills (e.g., advanced depth psychological supervision certificate training).
+During fourth year students may participate in other opportunities offered at Pacifica to extend their therapeutic skills or work toward completion of their dissertation.

 This seminar provides an initial exposure to the professional practice of psychology with focus on ethical practices, basic clinical skills, and attention to issues of context, ethics and diversity.
 Professional values, attitudes and behaviors as well as relational skills are emphasized.
 Pass/No Pass